 HonorHealth’s Ethics and Compliance Program Manual provides a comprehensive description of the program operation.
 All third-parties contracting with HonorHealth are expected to comply with the provisions of HonorHealth’s Compliance Program.

-If you are a contractor or vendor of HonorHealth, please read the information provided on the Federal False Claims Act, administrative remedies for false claims, state laws regarding the submission of false claims, the protections under these laws for people who report or file suit for alleged violations, and HonorHealth's policies regarding these issues.
-These laws and policies play an important role in detecting and preventing fraud, waste, and abuse in federal health care programs.
+If you are a contractor or vendor with HonorHealth, please read the information below related to the Federal False Claims Act, administrative remedies for false claims, state laws regarding the submission of false claims, and the protections under these laws for people who report or file suit for alleged violations.
+These laws and policies play an important role in detecting and preventing fraud, waste and abuse in federal and state-funded healthcare programs.

 Non-employed contract staff must meet certain requirements in order to protect the health and safety of HonorHealth patients and employees, and to comply with local, state and federal regulations, and requirements of accrediting bodies.